matteomarrass/dogbuzzer/README.md

 # Dogbuzzer
-Project of a site for a kennel called Dogbuzzer.
+Simple project of a site for a kennel called Dogbuzzer.
 Used to improve knowledge of HTML, CSS and Responsive web design for mobile devices.

 Here you can find: